corbs01/100-days-of-code/log.md

 Looked at the flow in more details for deleting a node with 2 children.
 In process of starting a job schedular project in the same course.

-**Thoughts:** Got a touched lost when revisiting code for completing a pre-order traversal.
+**Thoughts:** Got a touched lost when revisiting code for completing a in-order traversal.
 Will re-look at the video and explore further.

+**Link to work:**

+### Day 6: July 29, 2020

+**Today's Progress**:
+Revised the code for a binary search tree.
+This looked at adding a node to the tree and putting this in order using an in-order traversal.
+The course has not provided a code solution for pre and post order traversal so have started working on that and will hope to have an answer over the next couple of days

+**Thoughts:** I decided I would re-write the code so I had a better grasp of what I was learning first hand.
+Once written it made sense but have to look at solution first.
+Hopefully over the next 10-15 days I will write this off memory and from general knowledge.

 **Link to work:**